 The design of on-site detention tanks should be done, by a qualified engineer for approval by your local council.
 The system should include an OSD tank and a DC), which is the storm water specification Development Control Plan.
 The system should be complete with orifice plates, trash screens, inlets and overflows in the right position.
-If you want to save on cost, you can combine the OSD tank, with the rainwater tank in the design.
+If you want to save on cost, you can combine the OSD tank, with the rainwater tank in initial design.
 The OSD and the DCP will be craned into position by our delivery truck.
 Rain Cycle provides clear instructions to make sure that your storm water detention tank is properly installed, once it is received on site.

 The OSD system must have the capacity to store the runoff, caused by a rain event of up to 100 years.
 It must also be able to control the rate of water release, to make sure that the storm water system is able to handle the extra run off.
 So, once you have your approved requirements from your council on the installation of a storm water detention tank, then you can organise your design to meet the strict council requirements.

 Rain Cycle tanks are purpose-built, durable, and reliable, they can last for decades.
 Call us if you need to install a detention or retention tank on your property.
-We will be happy to help work with you on this project from design, council approvals, manufacture, and installation.
+We will be happy to help work with you on your project from design, council approvals, manufacture, and installation.
 We also provide full service and warranty back up, so we can help take the stress and worry out of the whole process for you.

 What properties need OSDs?